delay-planner/rb-visual-mapf/README.md

 Video proof of matching coordinate: [trace_bounds.mp4 -- trace map bounds by manual point selection](README_RES/trace_bounds.mp4)
 <!--<video src="README_RES/trace_bounds.mp4" width="300" />-->

-## Design custom evaluation problems for illustration
-**Step 1**: generate a figure of the 2D maze

-**Step 2**: load the image into [WebPlotDigitizer](https://apps.automeris.io/wpd/), manually align the x and y axes by selecting the start and end points.

-**Step 3**: pick the start and goal positions from the figure, click "View Data" button, copy the coords to a new file under [illustration_set](pud/envs/safe_pointenv/illustration_set) illustration following the specification [here](pud/envs/safe_pointenv/illustration_set/README.md).

 ## Train with visual inputs (on merge  branch)
 ```bash